praveen-manohar/lamajs/README.md

 # Contribution

 I welcome pull requests from all!
 Thanks in advance!
-Visit our [Contributions](CONTRIBUTING.md) page for more information.

 # License